Janelle Arthur: Career

-2012-13: American Idol
+2012–13: American Idol

 Arthur auditioned in Charlotte, North Carolina.
-She had auditioned twice before, in the 10th and 11th seasons.
-In the 10th season, she was cut in the group round, and in the 11th season she made it to the Las Vegas round.
-In the semifinals of the 12th season, she performed "If I Can Dream" by Elvis Presley.
+She had auditioned twice before, in the tenth and eleventh seasons.
+In the tenth season, she was cut in the group round, and in the eleventh season she made it to the Las Vegas round.
+In the semi-finals of the twelfth season, she performed "If I Can Dream" by Elvis Presley.
 On March 7, 2013, she was voted into the top 10.
-She was eliminated on April 18, 2013 and came in fifth place.
+She was eliminated on April 18, 2013, and came in fifth place.